deepflowio/docs/docs/01-about/04-milestone.md

 DeepFlow has been iterated to v6.1.0 before open source, and v6.1.1 planned to be released in July 2022 will be the first downloadable community version, which will have the following features:
 - AutoMetrics
   - [x] TCP network performance indicators based on BPF+AF\_PACKET
-  - [x] HTTP1/2, Dubbo, MySQL, Redis, Kafka, MQTT, DNS application protocol resolution capabilities based on BPF+AF\_PACKET
+  - [x] HTTP1/2, Dubbo, MySQL, PostgreSQL, Redis, Kafka, MQTT, DNS application protocol resolution capabilities based on BPF+AF\_PACKET
-  - [x] HTTP1/2, Dubbo, MySQL, Redis, Kafka, MQTT, DNS application protocol resolution capabilities based on eBPF tracepoint/kprobe
+  - [x] HTTP1/2, Dubbo, MySQL, PostgreSQL, Redis, Kafka, MQTT, DNS application protocol resolution capabilities based on eBPF tracepoint/kprobe
-  - [x] Golang application HTTPS protocol parsing capability based on eBPF USDT/uprobe
+  - [x] Golang and openssl application HTTPS protocol parsing capability based on eBPF USDT/uprobe
 - AutoTracing
   - [x] AutoTracing distributed link tracing capability based on eBPF
   - [x] Support to trace the distributed call chain composed of any service in all synchronous blocking call (BIO, Blocking IO) scenarios